Welcome to our extensive Abby's Lane Cloth Diapering 101 Resource Page

 Environmental concerns are of course taken into account.
 We do realize Tide hasn't won any awards for being a "green" detergent, and we have to balance that with the success rate we see of customers using Tide or other mainstream detergents.
 What we have seen work with a "green" detergent:

-FRONT LOADERS: Great for the environment, sometimes problematic for diapers.
-But, it can be done successfully :)
+FRONT LOADERS: Great for the environment, sometimes problematic for cloth diapers.
+But, it can be done successfully.

 Based on what our customers are telling us, and some trial and error, here is what seems to work with front loaders:

 - If you have control over the water level, fill it higher than the load size as the "extra water" setting.
 Many front loaders don't let you do this, they automatically adjust the water level, but if you can adjust it higher, it will work better.

 - Use a HE detergent, or any that is formulated for a front loader.
 The less suds, the better, and HE are made to be easier to rinse out.
 Since front loaders are designed to be water-efficient, this is important.

 - Use a tad more detergent that you would in a top loader.
 Not extra, but just closer to what you would use in a regular clothing load of the same size.

 - If you have an extra rinse cycle at the end you can use, do so :)

 Some mamas will come to us, and say they want enough diapers to only do laundry once a week, or at the most every 5-6 days.
 This can be incredibly problematic.
 First, your pail would have to reach the ceiling.
 Second, I always like to throw out the analogy of storing your husband's work shirts in urine and feces for a week and see how easily you can get them fresh and sparkly on Sunday wash day.
 I would love to try this with my husband, but by day 3 of the experiment he gets rather cranky. ;)